fishBone000/TinyTank/README.md

 ![Main Menu View](https://github.com/fishBone000/TinyTank/blob/master/Pictures/MainMenu.JPG)
 More in Pictures!
 # Features
 - Hardware Shell:  Makes TinyTank wearable and provides some protection from water, also provides space for Li-battery and an external power switch.
+It's also 3D printed, making it fully costomizable.
 - TinyTankShield: A PCB circuit for carrying other modules.
 It also carrys RTC clock circuit directly on itself (The original RTC module costs too much space, so I moved it directly to the shield.
 - RTC: (Done but with Bug) Using DS3231M, TinyTank displays current time at the right up corner of the OLED.
 - SDExplorer: (Queued) Allows users to explore a MicroSD card and modify files in it.